MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-02-Explore-data.md

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.

 Azure Databricks facilitates exploratory data analysis (EDA), allowing users to quickly discover insights and drive decision-making.
 It integrates with a variety of tools and techniques for EDA, including statistical methods and visualizations, to summarize data characteristics and identify any underlying issues.

 This exercise should take approximately **30** minutes to complete.

+> **Note**: The Azure Databricks user interface is subject to continual improvement.
+The user interface may have changed since the instructions in this exercise were written.

 ## Provision an Azure Databricks workspace